← Back to 漢書

 祿 祿使西 西 祿 使

-General Lu and Prime Minister Chan had complete control over the troops and government.
-Knowing they had violated Emperor Gao's agreement, they feared execution by the ministers and regional kings, so they plotted rebellion.
+Senior General Lü Lu and Chancellor of State Lü Chan had seized control of the armies and the government.
+Aware that they had broken Emperor Gaozu's covenant, they feared being put to death by the great ministers and the regional kings, and so they plotted rebellion.
 At this time, Zhu Xu Marquis Zhang, son of King Daohui of Qi, was in the capital.
-Married to Lu's daughter, he knew of their plot and sent messengers to inform his elder brother, the King of Qi, ordering him to dispatch troops westward.
-Zhang wished to coordinate internally with Grand Commandant Bo and Chancellor Ping to execute the various members of the Lü clan.
+Married to Lü Lu's daughter, he knew of their plot and sent messengers to inform his elder brother, the King of Qi, ordering him to dispatch troops westward.
+Zhang wished to coordinate internally with Grand Commandant Zhou Bo and Chancellor Chen Ping to execute the various members of the Lü clan.
 The King of Qi then dispatched troops, and moreover deceived King Ze of Langye into dispatching his country's forces.
 They combined their armies and marched westward.
-Chan and Lu dispatched Grand General Guan Ying to lead troops against them.
-When Ying reached Xingyang, he sent messengers to persuade the King of Qi to form an alliance, waiting for changes within the Lü clan before jointly executing them.
+Lü Chan and Lü Lu dispatched Grand General Guan Ying to lead troops against them.
+When Ying reached Xingyang, he sent messengers to persuade the King of Qi to form an alliance, waiting for a turn among the Lü before jointly executing them.

 10